bcremer/flexihash/README.md

 # Flexihash

 Flexihash is a small PHP library which implements [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing), which is most useful in distributed caching.
-It requires PHP5 and uses [PHPUnit](http://simpletest.org/) for unit testing.

 > [!NOTE]
 > This repo is a fork of https://github.com/pda/flexihash which had no release since 2020.